ForensicTools/walkwithyou-464_2131-mccabe_zielinski_tetinger/README.md

 walkwithyou
 ===========
-Authors: Ryan McCabe, Will Tetinger, Jeff Zielinski
+Authors: Ryan McCabe, Will Tetinger, and Jeff Zielinski

 use: perl wwy.pl.
 Options: -d to specify directory of images. -s to specify specific images (comma delimited).